kthys/anki-japanese-examples/README.md

 ## Features

 - **Interactive Single-Card Addition**: Find and select the perfect example sentence while editing a single flashcard.
+Sentences with a native-speaker recording are marked with 🔊 in the picker.
 - **High-Performance Batch Addition**: Automatically add example sentences to an entire deck of cards at once.
 The plugin downloads and indexes Tatoeba's database locally using SQLite, enabling incredibly fast bulk processing.
+- **Native-Speaker Audio**: Example sentences can come with their native-speaker recordings from Tatoeba, in both manual and batch mode.
+Sentences with audio are preferred, and recordings are saved into a field of your choice.
+Downloads run in the background with a progress counter, so Anki stays responsive.
+- **Multiple Field Pairs**: Batch mode can fill up to 3 example/translation field pairs per card, and decks mixing several note types offer all their fields in the dialog.
+- **Deck and Subdeck Selection**: Process a whole deck tree or a single subdeck, with a confirmation before processing an entire tree.
+- **Undoable Batch Runs**: Press Ctrl+Z to revert added examples and audio after a batch run, and get a report of the results, including any audio errors.
 - **Always Up-to-Date**: For single additions, the plugin connects directly to the Tatoeba API to ensure you have the latest available examples.
 - **Multilingual UI**: The plugin interface and menus are automatically translated into French or English based on your Anki language settings.